 T + [9:02 PM]

-Doc, gee, and I make our way into bed to tie down with some light ambient music.
+I make my way into bed to tie down with some light ambient music.
 Sleep does not seem likely in the near future but I donít feel like doing much else.
 The change of scenery, into the large comfortable bed, is great one.
 Snuggling into a sea of blankets and pillows matches perfectly with my fuzzy simplistic mind.
-The dogs trot circles before simultaneously flopping down and groaning in comfort.
-I giggle at the synchronicity of their mannerisms.

 T + [10:34 PM]

 Iím dripping in comfort, shifting from one position to the another in the bed.
-I have a pillow between my legs, two more under my head, one dog at my feet, and the other tucked against my back.
+I have a pillow between my legs, two more under my head, an extra blanket at my feet, and the other tucked against my back.
 Like most of my mornings, I am plagued by the need to urinate paired with the overwhelming desire to not move from the bed.
-Eventually I know it must be done, so I disturb Doc and Gee to shimmy awkwardly out of my horizontal heaven and into the adjourning bathroom.
+Eventually I know it must be done, so I force myself out of my horizontal heaven and into the adjourning bathroom.